2. Definitions of the live EPA metrics

 - the water and sewerage company claim delivery and provide the required evidence – however the scheme has been delivered later than the date within the ‘Latest Allowable Delivery Date’ column, albeit still delivered within the same AMP year

-A scheme may be delivered and signed off by us in the current EPA reporting year (based on the ‘Final Completion Date’ column and the decision in the ‘Sign Off’ decision column) despite having a statutory profiling date in a later AMP year.
+A scheme may be delivered and signed off by us in the current EPA reporting year (based on the ‘Final Completion Date’ column and the decision in the ‘Sign Off’ decision column) despite having a ‘Latest Allowable’ date in a later AMP year.
 It will be counted as planned and delivered in the current EPA reporting year.

-A water and sewerage company may provide the correct evidence of delivery, but we may not have finalised our decision in advance of EPA reporting.
+A water and sewerage company may provide the correct evidence of delivery, but we may not have finalised our decision in advance of the EPA reporting window.
 In this case, the scheme will be excluded from the current year’s EPA calculation and will be assessed in a future EPA reporting year.
 This will be marked as ‘pending’ within our ‘Sign Off’ column.

 A water and sewerage company may fail to deliver a scheme on time to meet the date within the ‘Latest Allowable Delivery Date’ column.
-A new planned completion date (‘Water Company Planned Delivery Date’ column) will be agreed between us and the company.
-Where agreement is not reached, a date is set by us.
-This should be as soon as possible and should be no more than 12 months from the date within the ‘Latest Allowable Delivery Date’ column.
-Note this date change should not be treated as an extension to delivery.
+A new planned completion date should be provided by the water and sewerage company (in the ‘Water Company Planned Delivery Date’ column) to reflect when the company expect to deliver the scheme.
+This should be as soon as possible and should not be treated as an extension to delivery.
 The date within the ‘Latest Allowable Delivery Date’ column should remain unchanged to reflect that delivery is overdue.
 In these cases, the water and sewerage company should provide regular delivery progress updates to us and Ofwat.
 Where the scheme is associated with a permitted or licenced activity, we may explore regulatory enforcement action.

 For the reporting of a scheme that was reported as not delivered in the previous AMP year: